 Tolani Lake Enterprises (TLE) is a Native American-run community development corporation that cultivates healthy, safe, and prosperous communities by strengthening food, water, and economic systems for Native communities in the lower Little Colorado River valley, empowering youth, and promoting Native cultural knowledge.
-In Arizona, the Navajo Generating Station and Kayenta Mine shut down in summer 2019, and the Hopi and Navajo Nation have braced for major cuts in programs, hundreds of job losses and the decommissioning and reclamation at the station and mine.
-With JTF support, TLE will organize a workshop that will build a partnership between Native communities and identify opportunities that will become the foundation for a just transition.
+With Just Transition Fund support, TLE will organize a first-of-its-kind workshop that will build a partnership between Navajo and Hopi communities and identify opportunities that will become the foundation for a just transition.

 Tó Nizhóní Ání

 Tó Nizhóní Ání (TNA) advocates for the wise and responsible use of the natural resources of the Black Mesa region, one of the poorest regions of the Navajo Reservation.
 Just Transition Fund support enabled TNA to provide solar installation training for members of the Navajo community affected by the closure of the Navajo Generating Station.
 By training skilled solar installers, TNA will address the immediate challenges of replacing lost jobs at the Station.